wapc/mandelbrot-example/README.md

 * `index.html` - contains the canvas
 * `js/wapc.js` - loads waPC modules in the browser/JavaScript
 * `js/mandelbrot.js` - performs the rendering on the JS side
-* `wasm/mandelbrot.wasm` - WebAssembly module that computes the Mandelbrot set compiled from AssemblyScript
+* `wasm/mandelbrot.wasm` - Compiled AssemblyScript module that computes the Mandelbrot set

 Building: